lfit/itpol/trusted-team-communication.md

 Best practice is to always sign your messages, unless you have a good reason not to (usually for plausible deniability reasons).
-For OpenPGP, the recommended mechanism for signatures is MIME-signing, as inline-signing tends to clutter the message with OpenPGP headers and footers, which may annoy your correspondents.
+For OpenPGP, the recommended mechanism for signatures is MIME-signing, as inline-signing tends to clutter the message with OpenPGP headers and footers and may annoy your correspondents.

 #### When to encrypt